 The difference between a prime rate and a variable rate is the margin.
-So for example if the prime rate is 3 percent and the variable interest rate is 13 percent, the margin is 10 percent.
-Margins must be disclosed at time of issue and on every monthly statement.
-See Prime Rate and Variable Rate.
+So, for example, if the prime rate is 3% and the variable interest rate is 13%, the margin is 10%.
+Margins must be disclosed at the time of issue and on every monthly statement.
+See Prime Rate and Variable Interest Rate.

-MasterCard is a public, worldwide credit card company.
-Brands and products include Maestro, Cirrus and MasterCard PayPass.
-MasterCard partners with financial institutions, that issue credit cards, and with merchants who accept those cards.
+Mastercard is a public, worldwide credit card company.
+Brands and products include Maestro, Cirrus and Mastercard PayPass.
+Mastercard partners with financial institutions that issue credit cards and with the merchants that accept those cards.

 A business or organization that has contracted with a credit card company so it can accept and process credit card transactions.

 A minimum finance charge comes into play when there is a minimal balance on your credit card during the billing cycle.
 It could be as little as $.50.